digital-fabric/h1p/README.md

 The `#read_body` and `#read_body_chunk` methods will return `nil` if no body is expected (based on the received headers).

-## Parsing from different transports
+## Parsing from arbitrary transports

 The H1P parser was built to read from any arbitrary transport or source, as long as they conform to one of two alternative interfaces: